In the age of countless online subscription services, we tend to sign up and use them for maybe a few months before moving on to the next great thing.

 You may have forgotten about those unused subscriptions, but they haven’t forgotten about you.
 You promised yourself that you’d get around to canceling it, but you forgot … again.

 In our Trim review, we’ll take a look at a cool personal finance bot that is a holistic financial management service dedicated to saving you money.

 Trim negotiates your bills with your internet, phone and cable providers and provides a detailed analysis of where your money goes.
 It also showcases all unnecessary recurring charges and provides recommendations on the right course of action.

 So should you ask Trim to take over?
 Let’s find out!

-How does Trim help?
+How does Trim work?

 With so many services and subscriptions these days, we often fail to keep track of them.
 Many of us don’t bother checking our monthly credit card reports either, so all those subscriptions that aren’t useful anymore are still charging you without you realizing.

-Once Trim has access to your login details and the card you use to pay for these services, it’ll negotiate with your providers to get you a better deal, at a much cheaper rate.
+Once Trim has access to your login details and the card you use to pay for these services, it’ll negotiate with your providers to get you a better deal, at a much lower rate.

 What is Trim?

 In the most basic terms, Trim is a universal financial management service that helps you keep track of your recurring expenses and helps you negotiate with providers through its machine learning AI.